In an era where packaging serves as both a protective layer and a critical marketing tool, the demands on package printing have never been higher.

 Doctor blades are an essential component in flexographic and rotogravure printing processes as they regulate the amount of ink transferred to the substrate, ensuring precision and consistency.
 As printing technologies evolve, so do the requirements for these blades.
 High-speed presses and sophisticated designs demand doctor blades that can maintain performance under stringent conditions, including high pressure and varying ink viscosities.

-Different coatings can make doctor blades easier to clean.
-According to Kovac, the most commonly requested coating is a ceramic coating, which can also contribute to more uniform ink application, reduced friction between the doctor blade and the roller, and protecting the blade steel from corrosion.
+Coatings can be applied to improve properties of the doctor blade.
+According to Kovac, the most commonly requested coating is a ceramic coating, which improves the durability of the blade but can also contribute to more uniform ink application, reduced friction between the doctor blade and the roller, and protect the blade steel from corrosion.
 Durability or life length of the blades and therewith uptime for the printing companies is one key feature that customers are increasingly requesting.

-Alleima Print XP is particularly suited for use with abrasive inks, such as white inks or those containing titanium dioxide.
+Alleima Print XP is particularly suited for use with abrasive inks, such as white inks which contain titanium dioxide.
 This grade ensures more than four times greater wear resistance compared to traditional carbon steel doctor blades.

 Alleima’s other offerings include Alleima Print EPS, which is made from hardened and tempered martensitic stainless steel that is suitable for all types of inks.
 It is characterised by excellent wear resistance, good straightness, and corrosion resistance, ensuring long-lasting performance in various printing environments.
 Alternatively, Print EP is a hardened and tempered carbon steel that is suitable for non-water-based and UV inks.
 It features very high wear resistance, good straightness, excellent edge finish, and good dimensional tolerances, making it ideal for high-quality print applications.